Head Coach • Sixth Year • UC Riverside '77

 Walsh embarked upon a 14-year head coaching career at Portland State in 1993, guiding the Vikings to NCAA Division II playoff berths each of his first three seasons.

-Walsh, inducted into the halls of fame at both Portland State and Sonoma State, was a finalist for the Eddie Robinson Award (FCS Coach of the Year) in both 1999 and 2012.
+Walsh was a finalist for the Eddie Robinson Award (FCS Coach of the Year) in 1999.

 In 2008, Walsh's second season at Army, the Black Knights finished ninth in the Football Bowl Subdivision in rushing offense (241.42 yards per game), fourth in sacks allowed (1.00) and 15th in time of possession (31:45).